 We also provide each of the named executive officers with use of a vehicle for business and personal use and pay for associated costs, including automobile insurance, parking and fuel, as part of their employment agreements described below.
-The executives are responsible for all taxes related to this benefit.
+The executives are responsible for all taxes related to this benefit

-We do not provide any other perquisites or benefits to our named executive officers.
+We do not provide any other perquisites or benefits to our named executive officers and we do not pay any tax gross-ups with respect to any compensation.